sergeio/riddle-blog/math.md

 Delightful!
 That's enough information to answer the question?
 I'd have expected more rules.

-> Well, it's delightful if you ignore the sexism, and gloss over the fact that
+> Well, it's delightful if you don't think too hard about the effects this
-> supposedly this was an interview question at Google.
+> might have on an interviewee that has experienced e.g. the one-child policy.

 Maybe the wording "everybody wants to have a son" biased me, but I am pretty sure that such a country would have more sons than daughters.
 I am also